Employee motivation: Hawthorne effect

 Harvard Business School, began studying the workforce.
 His study of the Hawthorne Works, lead him to his discovery of the Hawthorne effect.
 The Hawthorne effect is the idea that people change their behavior as a reaction to being observed.
 Mayo found that employee's productivity increased when they knew they were being watched.
 He also found that employees were more motivated when they were allowed to give input on their working conditions and that input was valued.
 Mayo's research and motivational theories were the start of the Human Relations school of management.

 However, today there are studies and systematic reviews are conducted to find out whether the Hawthorne effect exists, and the level of impact it can make under certain conditions.

+Gratitude in advance

+Thanking employees can help them, especially if done before they engage in difficult or distressing tasks.
+A study conducted in 2024 showed that gratitude can help increase employees' sense of social worth regarding themselves, which helps them to persist challenges more effectively than if the gratitude is expressed after the task.

 Job design

 The design of an employee's job can have a significant effect on their job motivation.
 Job design includes designing jobs that create both a challenging and interesting task for the employee and is effective and efficient for getting the job done.
 Four approaches to job design are: